tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/time-series-insights/preview-model.md

 #### Delete instances

-This API enables deletion of instances by timeSeriesId.
+This API enables deletion of instances by timeSeriesId or name.
+Only one of timeSeriesId's or name should be provided to perform the delete operation.
 Instances can only be deleted when there is no telemetry associated with it.
 Successful deletion returns `null` on the corresponding index.

 Request Body:
+Using `timeSeries1d`
 ```json
 {
     "delete": [